BITalinoWorld/firmware-BT121/README.md

 # firmware-BT121
 The BT121 firmware is available in source code and in a prebuilt image ready to be programmed in a device.
 # Programming the firmware
-The preferred method of programming the BT121 is by using the Bluegiga DFU through the UART host interface.
+The preferred method of programming the BT121 uses the Bluegiga DFU through the UART host interface.
 This can be done through various methods, however here we follow the one that uses the official Silabs Tools.
 For that is needed the BT121 Development Kit and to have installed the latest Smart Ready SDK, that can be found on the [Silabs website](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bt121-bluetooth-smart-ready-module).
 The SDK provides the tools to compile and flash the BT121 module.
 To upload the firmware to the BT121 BLE Module the BT121 Development Board should be connected to the BT121 through the following pins: